How To Help Your Child Make New Year's Resolutions

 Here are some prompts to help you get started:

-1. What (if any) goals did you and your child set for this past year?
+• What (if any) goals did you and your child set for this past year?
 What did you focus on the most when you were setting these goals?
 Was it the development of good habits?
-Perhaps you wanted to focus on increasing physical activity level?
-Take note of your previous goals and make a list that you check off, ready for the next step!
+Perhaps you wanted to focus on increasing your physical activity level?
+Take note of your previous goals and make a list, ready for the next step!

-4. What went well?
+• What went well?
 What didn’t work?
 How did your child achieve some of their goals?
-Did you help them along the way?
-Did they have a structured plan?

 2. Talk to your child about their achievements and struggles